openfaas/docs/docs/openfaas-pro/introduction.md

 ## OpenFaaS Pro

 OpenFaaS Pro is a commercially licensed distribution of OpenFaaS with additional features, configurations and commercial support from the founders.

+There are two editions of OpenFaaS Pro - Standard and for Enterprises.

+Standard is meant for any team making use of OpenFaaS at work, whether external, or internal-facing.
+OpenFaaS for Enterprises is meant for multi-tenancy, and regulated companies who have additional requirements around security, compliance and support.

 !!! info "Do we need the Community Edition or Pro?"